musicmrman99/limar/README.md

 Provides storage services to other modules.
 Configuration of this module is required for any modules that use it to function.

-Has commands for listing, showing, and deleting the resulting cached data.
+Has commands for listing, showing, and deleting cached data.
 Has no command for setting cached data because no modules would use new files, and the structure of existing files is considered an implementation detail of the modules that create them.

 ## `manifest`